 The Dunes at Maui Lani Golf Course

-Play an affordable 18-hole option that showcases views of the West Maui Mountains, deep sand bunkers, water features and natural beauty.
+Play an affordable 18-hole option that showcases views of West Maui Mountains, deep sand bunkers, water features and natural beauty.
 Although this is not an oceanside course, golfers still enjoy incredible views with their game.

 Kahili Golf Course